-- You served an aggregate period of active duty after September 10, 2001, of at least 36 months; - You were honorably discharged from active duty for a service connected disability and you served 30 continuous days after September 10, 2001;

-You are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran's service under the eligibility criteria listed above.
+- You served an aggregate period of active duty after September 10, 2001, of at least 36 months; - You were honorably discharged from active duty for a service connected disability and you served 30 continuous days after September 10, 2001; - You are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran's service under the eligibility criteria listed above.

-For additional information contact the Office of the Registrar.
+For additional information contact the Registrar's Office.